Kirk Penney: College career

 As a freshman playing for the Wisconsin Badgers during the 1999–2000 season, Penney had a minimal role under coach Dick Bennett, but still helped his team reach the NCAA Final Four while averaging 3.7 points and 1.4 rebounds in 34 games.
 As a sophomore in 2000–01, he averaged 11.2 points per game and was the second-leading scorer on the team.

 As a junior in 2001–02 playing for coach Bo Ryan, Penney was the team's leading scorer.
 He averaged 15.1 points and 4.9 rebounds per game while shooting 45.4 percent from the field and teamed with point guard Devin Harris to guide the Badgers to a share of the Big Ten title.
 Penney subsequently earned first-team All-Big Ten honours in 2001–02.

 As a senior in 2002–03, Penney was again the team's leading scorer.
 He averaged 16.2 points and was second on the team with 6.0 rebounds per game, as Wisconsin won the Big Ten regular-season title outright.
 For his senior-year efforts, Penney earned first-team All-Big Ten honours again and was named an honorable mention All-American.
-His 217 career three-point field goals made ranks third in program history.
+His 217 career three-point field goals made ranks third in programme history.